opensearch-project/documentation-website/_ml-commons-plugin/tutorials/reranking-cross-encoder.md

 ---
 layout: default
-title: Reranking with MS Marco cross-encoder
+title: Reranking with the MS MARCO cross-encoder
 parent: Tutorials
 nav_order: 35
 ---

-# Reranking search results using the MS Marco cross-encoder model
+# Reranking search results using the MS MARCO cross-encoder model

 A [reranking pipeline]({{site.url}}{{site.baseurl}}/search-plugins/search-relevance/reranking-search-results/) can rerank search results, providing a relevance score for each document in the search results with respect to the search query.
 The relevance score is calculated by a cross-encoder model.